 What about their droppings?

 Exposure to bat faeces or urine does not pose a risk of catching ABLV.
-Bat droppings should be treated the same hygiene as you would with any other animals.
+Bat droppings should be treated with the same hygiene as you would with any other animal.

 What is that smell?